 Consider the source of the myth – there is a constant stream of misinformation coming from many sources like the media, doctors, chemical and pharmaceutical industries, legislators, aromatherapists and poor research.
 Think about the people I just mentioned.
 All these people stand to lose by the over 1 million doTERRA users.

-doTERRA uses research, partnership with medicine and the latest cutting-edge science.
+doTERRA uses research, a partnership with medicine and the latest cutting-edge science.
 Some resources you can search to find out for yourself if you’re not convinced about the safety of pure essential oils are:

 Are doTERRA Essential Oils FDA Approved?